BryanApellanes/BamAppServer/README.md

 ## Docker Build

-To build a docker container for the
+To build a docker container for the current state of the vimly-admin repository/project execute the `docker-build.sh` script.